 - Undertake further work experience within the 6th form

 - Help explore jobs and careers through work related learning activities

 - Provide information about qualifications, progression routes and career options

 - Introduce careers resources available in the school including the careers library – books, magazines, websites and computer programmes that will be useful in helping students plan their future

 - Offer a further opportunity to review progress

 - Keep parents/guardians informed by attendance at parents' and information evenings

-- Careers and Work-Related Learning is addressed through the Director of Learning’s CLT programmes and overseen by the Senior member of staff attached to and will include, printed and online resources, guest speakers, visits and trips in addition to Core Learning Time discussions, assemblies and activities.
+- Careers and Work-Related Learning is addressed through the Director of Learning’s CLT programmes and overseen by the Senior member of staff attached to and will include, printed and online resources, guest speakers, visits and trips in addition to tutor time discussions, assemblies and activities.